infinum/ios-handbook/VIPER and best practices.md

 }

 ```
 The `BaseWireframe`, as its name states, is base class for each wireframe.
-Each wireframe has its own instance of *view controller* and optional *navigation controller* which if infered from *view controller*.
+Each wireframe has its own instance of *view controller*. *Navigation controller* is a computed property infered from *view controller*.
 The file contains two extensions.
 First extension is of `UIViewController` with implementation for presenting the wireframe.
 Second extension is of `UINavigationController` which offers methods for navigation of wireframes:

 * pushing the wireframe on stack and
 * setting the wireframe as root wireframe of *navigation controller*